 If there's a game set in J.R.R.
 Tolkien's Middle-earth that has gotten a lot of praise, it's Middle-earth: Shadow of Mordor.
-On the surface, it's just another open world action RPG, but this time around it has a twist in it that makes it really stand out: each time an orc kills you, that orc becomes stronger and rises among the ranks of Sauron's armies.
+On the surface, it's just another open-world action RPG, but this time around it has a twist in it that makes it really stand out: each time an orc kills you, that orc becomes stronger and rises among the ranks of Sauron's armies.
 If a random orc manages to stab you to death, the foul thing is given a name and a standing.
 This way, if you so please, you can let that same orc kill you time and time again until you've created a hulking nemesis for yourself.

 So, how is it, that you can die multiple times then, you may ask, and there's a simple answer to that.
 This isn't even a plot spoiler, as this happens during the introduction: you are very much dead already.
 Not a zombie or anything boring like that; you're just stuck between the worlds only a wraith of ages dead elven archer to keep you company and to aid you in your quest to slay the beasts of Mordor and avenge the death of your family.

-As stated, ME:SoM is an action adventure RPG, set in an open world Mordor.
+As stated, ME:SoM is an action-adventure RPG, set in an open world Mordor.
 You can go anywhere you please, tackle the missions and quest the way you see fit.
 You can use stealth or head-on attacks to dispose of your enemies.
 Or you can use the wraiths archery powers to drop the orcs from a distance.
 There's also character progression, that gives you more powers and skills, as well as aids you to improve your three main weapons, a sword, a dagger and a bow with runes you get as a reward from doing various tasks.

 |Ranger and a wraith against the world.
 Or at least Mordor.|

 The missions, quests, and tasks of Shadow of Mordor are quite a typical fare.
-The main missions tasks take drive the plot forward and outcast rescue missions help you getting more info of your surroundings.
+The main missions tasks take drive the plot forward and outcast rescue missions help you get more info of your surroundings.
 You can also get more info about the orc leaders by grabbing orcs and questioning them.
 Sword, bog and dagger quests are optional experience quests, and then there are the power struggles, in where you can dispatch elite orcs and gain more power points.

 |The map of Mordor.
 Yellow tags are plot quests.
-Challenges can be completed when ever you happen to see a challenge specific subjects during the game.|
+Challenges can be completed whenever you happen to see a challenge specific subjects during the game.|

 Art direction of Shadow of Mordor owes a lot to Peter Jackson Lord of the Rings trilogy.
 It owes it so much, in fact, that familiar characters like Gollum are based directly on the movie, which isn't a bad thing, considering how nice art direction Jackson's vision of Middle-earth has.
-None of the actors from the movies reprise their roles, though Liam O'Brien who's voicing Gollum is doing his hardest to sound like Andy Serkis.
+None of the actors from the movies reprises their roles, though Liam O'Brien who's voicing Gollum is doing his hardest to sound like Andy Serkis.

 |Now there's a familiar face.
 And he sounds pretty familiar too.|